n3dst4/gumshoe-fvtt/DEVELOPMENT.md

 ## Development flow

 * We develop on `main`, with occasional feature branches or forks as needed and wanted.
-* We deliver both the public-facing manifest and the downloadable zip package using [GitLab Generic Packages][gl-generic-packages].
+* We deliver both the public-facing manifest and the downloadable zip package using [tagged GitHub releases][gh-releases]
 * The manifest in VCS points to the "latest package" of the manifest and the download.
 * To do a release, we push a tag.
 * The CI kicks in and:
   * Checks that the tag matches the version in the manifest.
 Barfs if not right.
   * Works out the release asset URL and set the `download` path.
+  * Runs tests.
   * Runs the build.
-  * Uploads a "latest package" of the manifest.
-  * Uploads a "latest package" of the actual package.
+  * Creates the zip package.
-  * Creates a release with linked assets for the above.
+  * Creates/updates a tagged release with two extra attachments:
+    * The zip package
+    * The manifest
+  * If the tag is a release (i.e.there is no pre-release suffix), it also marks the release as "latest" on GitHub.
+  * You can always find the latest release at the URL https://github.com/n3dst4/investigator-fvtt/releases/latest

 ## Release process

-*The innocuous-looking 4.9.7 release represented a change in how we do releases.
+> The innocuous-looking 4.9.7 release represented a change in how we do releases.
 We used to have a `release` branch which pointed to the most recent release, with attachment links pasted into `system.json` for the download.
 For the foreseeable future we will need to fast-forward `release` to `main` when releasing to make sure we catch slow updaters*
+>
+> 7.0.0 will be (probably) the first release from GitHub:
+> * Uses GitGub actions instead of GitLab CI
+> * Uses GitHub Releases instead of GitLab Generic Packages

 To perform a release:

 1. Decide if you're doing a testing release or a real release.
 DO DO A TESTING RELEASE AND CHECK IT ON A TEST SERVER.
 2. Pick the new version number according to semantic versioning.
 If you're doing a testing release, use a suffix e.g. `x.y.z-test-1`.